 Hall of African Wildlife

-A realistic diorama transports you to a water hole where a reticulated giraffe, two species of zebra, African buffalo, wildebeest, and warthog, among others, have gathered.
+Step inside a savanna or view a lowland gorilla emerging from lush tropical foliage in the Hall of African Wildlife.
+Our detailed and realistic dioramas transport you to a water hole where a giraffe, two species of zebra, African buffalo, wildebeest, and warthog have gathered.
 In the shadow of a Baobab tree, gerenuks stand on their hind legs nibbling leaves while termites build their impressive mounds.

 The hall’s 12 dioramas invite visitors to enter Africa’s wild biomes and see exotic animals, from carnivorous mammals to fascinating insects, up close.
 Scenes like a lowland gorilla emerging from lush tropical foliage and a pair of zebra duikers foraging in the undergrowth capture visitors’ imaginations.